Shane32/GraphQL/CODEGEN-README.md

 ## 4. Create the `codegen-production.ts` Configuration File

-In the root of your project, add a `codegen.ts` file with the following content:
+In the root of your project, add a `codegen-production.ts` file with the following content:

 ```typescript
 import type { CodegenConfig } from "@graphql-codegen/cli";